Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Introduction

 \section{Introduction}

 Bivariate meta-analytic methods provide a natural framework for synthesising evidence obtained from two outcomes.
-As discussed by Riley et al. \cite{riley2017multivariate}, many clinical outcomes are correlated with each other, and correlation at the individual level will lead to correlation between treatment effects at the study level.
+When meta-analysing correlated outcomes, two sources of association exist in the data, one at the individual level and one at the study level.
+Specifically, within each study, the treatment effects on the two outcomes are measured on the same individuals and therefore are correlated (within-study correlation).
+Additionally, the between-studies variability on the first and the second outcome (due to, for example, differences in study population or treatment dose) generate correlation at the between-studies level (between-studies correlation) \cite{riley2017multivariate}.

 A bivariate random effects meta-analysis model (BRMA) \cite{van2005tutorial} can be used to perform bivariate meta-analysis of correlated and normally distributed treatment effects on two outcomes.
 This method models treatment effects on both outcomes jointly with a bivariate normal distribution.
-When this approach is applied to binomial data the proportions of events in each arm across outcomes are are transformed to obtain treatment effects on log odds ratio scale which are assumed to be approximately normally distributed.
 A very popular form of the bivariate normal meta-analytic method has been described by Houwelingen et al. \cite{van2005tutorial} and Riley et al.\cite{riley2007evaluation}.
-This approach can be easily implemented in the Bayesian framework and used to obtain pooled effects on both outcomes whilst taking into account of the correlation between them, as well as, to assess the study level association between the true treatment effects between the first and the second outcome \cite{BujkiewiczTSD,bujkiewicz2015uncertainty}.
-However, when modelling binomial data on log OR scale, the assumption of normality may not be reasonable.
-Hamza et al. \cite{hamza2008binomial} showed that the normal approximation, used for binomial data in univariate meta-analysis leads to biased results, especially when the proportions of events are very close to zero or one and the variance is large.
+This approach accounts for the within-study correlation and it can be used to obtain mean treatment effects on both outcomes, as well as, to assess the study-level association between the treatment effects between the first and the second outcome \cite{BujkiewiczTSD,bujkiewicz2015uncertainty}.
+When this approach is applied to binomial data, the proportions of events in each arm across outcomes can be transformed to obtain treatment effects on log odds ratio (OR) scale, which are assumed to be approximately normally distributed.
+However, when modelling binomial data on log OR scale, the assumption of normality may not always be reasonable.
+Hamza et al. \cite{hamza2008binomial} showed that the normal approximation, used for binomial data in univariate meta-analysis of diagnostic test accuracy studies leads to biased results, especially when the proportions of events are very close to zero or one and the variance is large.
+A similar issue is likely to occur when modeling binomial responses to treatment.
+Whilst synthesis of a single binomial outcome data using exact binomial likelihood is straightforward, a bivariate meta-analysis is challenging, unless some structure of the data is present (such as outcomes are mutually exclusive or have an is-subset-of relationship) and taken into account \cite{trikalinos2014empirical}.